 This is a truly magical setting for a wedding.
-You can take your guests into The Alnwick Garden, an enchanted land inspired by fairytales, before celebrating with a party in the Alnwick Garden Treehouse.
+You can take your guests into The Alnwick Garden, an enchanted land inspired by fairytales, before celebrating with a party in the Alnwick Garden Treehouse or the dazzling Pavilion.
 Your guests will never want to leave!

 25. Centre for Life – Newcastle, Tyne & Wear

 What make it unique: You can get married (almost) in outer space.